brianoneil/curio/README.md

 I built this to do server side replacement on web hooks, but it is generally useful to just process strings.

 * 0.1.0 Initial version of the library
+* 0.2.0 Changed logging behavior to only stringify objects when debug is enabled for the `curio:process` namespace
+* 0.2.1 readme update